-- In this tutorial, a lowercase key letter indicates you should simply press that key.
+- In this tutorial, a lowercase letter key indicates you should simply press that key.
 An uppercase means you must press shift and that key.
-(The ↑ Shift keys are those two keys with a hollow fat arrow pointing upwards.)
+(The \(\) Shift keys are those two keys with a hollow fat arrow pointing upwards.)
 In other words: if you are told to type "v", simply hit the v key briefly.
 If you are told to type "V", press the Shift key down and while you have it pushed down, hit the v key, then release the Shift key.
-(In short: V is the same as Shift-v.) - The tutorial will assume you have the NumLock switched on.
+(In short: V is the same as Shift-v.) - The tutorial will assume you have the NumLock on.
 When switched on, you should find a small green light on at the right of your keyboard.
 Press the NumLock key repeatedly until the lamp is on.

-Press \mathbf{v} , to view the aircraft from the outside.
-Type v repeatedly to scroll through a number of different views until you return to the cockpit.
-Typing \mathbf{v} will cycle backwards through the views.):
+Press v, to view the aircraft from the outside.
+Type v repeatedly to cycle through a number of different available views until you return to the cockpit.
+Pressing V will cycle backwards through the views.
+Ctrl-v will return you directly back to the cockpit view:

-In real life, we would have inspected the airplane all around to check everything is working, nothing is hampering the moving parts, and nothing is obstructing the instrument openings.
+In real life, we would have inspected all around the plane to check that everything is working, to confirm that nothing is hampering the moving parts, and that nothing is obstructing the instrument openings.
 In the simulator, this is already done for us before we start.

-Hold the Page Up key down for about eight seconds.
-You will hear the engine sound rise.
+Hold the PageUp (numPad-9) key down for about eight seconds.
+You will hear the engine sound rise as the throttle is advanced to full power.